ikarabag1/Juggle-Your-Memory/README.md

 - Juggle your Memory

-* Test your memorizing skills with flipping cards & matching most of them in a deck of cards under 1 min.
+* Test your memorizing skills with flipping cards & matching most of them in a deck of cards.

 **WireFrames:**